BhaskaraGB/ABA_photoperiod_GI/README.md

+Overview
-This script performs an analysis of leaf temperature data collected from different genotypes under various photoperiods and treatments.
-It includes steps to clean the data, check statistical assumptions, perform repeated measures ANOVA, and visualize the results.
-The analysis follows these main steps:
+This script performs a three-way mixed ANOVA and data visualization on leaf temperature (LT) data for different genotypes under varying photoperiods and treatments.
+It includes steps for identifying outliers, testing statistical assumptions, performing ANOVA, and creating visualizations.

+Prerequisites
+Ensure the following R packages are installed:

+tidyverse
+ggpubr
+rstatix
+patchwork

 Data Preparation: The script reads the data from a CSV file and selects relevant columns.
 It filters out the 'gi-100' genotype due to high variability in leaf temperature values.